greghulette/Wireless_Communication_Board-WCB/Readme.md

 <br>I decided to go with a wireless technology between the WCBs to alleviate some of the issues with being in an electrically noisy environment as well as remove the need for passing data through the slip ring between the body and dome.
 The WCB is using ESP-NOW, which is a connectionless wireless communication protocol that allows the quick and low-power control of smart devices without a router.
 It uses the same frequencies that WiFi uses, but I have not seen any RF congestion issues that traditional WiFi sees at conventions.
 By using this method, all you need in the dome is power and you can control the dome without it being physically connected to the body.

 While these boards don't control any components within R2, it does allow for the efficient communication of all other microcontrollers.
-These boards also allow you to have multiple serially connected devices to communicate with each other directly and bi-directionaly.
+These boards also allow you to have multiple serially connected devices to communicate with each other directly and bi-directionally.
 The serially connected devices can communicate to other serial devices connected to the same WCB, or devices connected to remote WCBs.
 This is accomplished by adding up to 6 characters to your string that you send to the remote device.<br><br>